hlandau/ncdocs/domain-names.md

   - "freenet": Provides a Freenet freesite key.

-    The value for this item shall take the form of a string containing a Freenet freesite key, e.g. "USK@0I8g...xbZ4,AQACAAE/Example/42/".
+    The value for this item SHALL take the form of a string containing a Freenet freesite key, e.g. "USK@0I8g...xbZ4,AQACAAE/Example/42/".

 #### Administrative Constructs

   - "info": This optional item can be used to provide WHOIS-like information.

-    The value for this item shall be of one of the following forms:
+    The value for this item SHALL be of one of the following forms:

     - An object containing zero or more of the following items:

       - "r": A registrant.
 This represents the “legal” owner of the domain.
+        The value SHALL comply with the WHOIS Entity Schema as described in this document.

-        The value shall comply with the WHOIS Entity Schema as described in this document.
+      - "rr": A sponsoring registrar.
+This represents an intermediary which manages the domain registration.
+The value SHALL comply with the WHOIS Entity Schema as described in this document.

       - "a": An administrative contact.
 This represents the administrative operator of the domain.
-The value shall comply with the WHOIS Entity Schema as described in this document.
+The value SHALL comply with the WHOIS Entity Schema as described in this document.

       - "t": A technical contact.
 This is the appropriate point of contact for nameserver or other DNS-related issues.
-The value shall comply with the WHOIS Entity Schema as described in this document.
+The value SHALL comply with the WHOIS Entity Schema as described in this document.

     - A value directly complying with the WHOIS Entity Schema.
-This can be used where one entity takes on all three roles.
+This can be used where a single entity takes on the "r", "a" and "t" roles.

 #### Experimental DNS-Compatible Item Types